TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/lorawan-basics/_index.md

 A typical LoRaWAN network consists of the following basic elements.

 **End Devices**
-  - Sensors or actuators send LoRa modulated wireless messages to the gateways or receive messages wirelessly back from the gateways. .
+  - Sensors or actuators send LoRa modulated wireless messages to the gateways or receive messages wirelessly back from the gateways.

 **Gateways**
-  - Specialized devices that receive messages from end devices and forward them to the Network Server.
+  - Specialized devices that receive messages from end devices and forward them to the Network Server, as well as forward messages from the Network Server to the end devices.

 **Network Server**
-  - A piece of software running on a server that manages the end devices.
+  - A piece of software running on a server that manages the entire network.
   - Also referred to as LoRaWAN Network Server/LNS or simply Network software.

 **Application servers**